Little Manila After School Program

 The program operates at Edison High School and has served students from Edison, SECA, St. Mary's, Stockton Collegiate, and Langston Hughes Academy.
 The program has helped numerous students attend prestigious universities, appreciate their history, and develop ways to help the communities they love so dearly.

-The Little Manila After School Program is only made possible through your generous donations and a grant from the Sierra Health Foundation.
+The Little Manila After School Program is only made possible through your generous donations.

 Through the Years

 LMASP students engage in culturally relevant topics that are not usually discussed in high school History classrooms.
 In previous years, LMASP students have collaborated on theatrical skits such as, A Day in the Life of a Manong, a performance for elementary school students about the experiences of the Manong/Manang generation.
 This powerful experience sparked meaningful dialogue between LMASP students and elementary students about racism in the 1920s.
 LMASP students were also able to create their own Living Museum, where they acted as docents and living exhibits to tell the story of individuals throughout Filipino-American history.
 Today, artifacts from this museum can be found on display at the Little Manila Center.

 In past years LMASP's focus was to have students be tour guides for the Little Manila Historic Site, giving tours to community members from across the nation.
 LMASP students have given tours to university students from UCLA, UC Davis, UOP, San Jose State, as well as various community organizations.
 Theses past few years have shown that LMASP students have the diligence and ability to share Little Manila's deep history and roots in Stockton, and develop a passion and love for their community all at the same time.